Thomas F. Bayard (pilot boat): Construction and service

 Thomas F. Bayard was a pilot schooner built in 1880, by ship designer William Townsend, superintendent of the C. & R. Poillon shipyard in Brooklyn, New York.
 Townsend previously, designed the yacht Sappho, which won the America's Cup in 1871.
 The Bayard, Sappho and America were based on the same design and were of similar size.
 She was launched on March 13, 1880, and built for Captain Henry Virden, of Philadelphia at a cost of $15,000.
 She was named in honor of Thomas F. Bayard, an early Delaware politician and United States Senator from Wilmington, Delaware.
 The sail number "2" was painted in black on her mainsail to distinguish her from other pilot-boats.

 For the first sixteen years, the Thomas F. Bayard, No. 2, was used as Delaware pilot boat that helped transport maritime pilots between inbound or outbound ships coming into the Port of Philadelphia.
 She was one of the last schooners in the Delaware Bay service.

-The Thomas F. Bayard was registered as a pilot Schooner with the Record of American and Foreign Shipping from 1881-1900.
+The Thomas F. Bayard was registered as a pilot Schooner with the Record of American and Foreign Shipping from 1881 to 1900.
 Her ship owners were Philadelphia Pilots; built in 1880 at Brooklyn, Long Island; and her hailing port was the Port of Philadelphia.
 Her dimensions were 94 ft. in length; 21.4 ft. breadth of beam; 13 ft. depth of hold; and 70-tons Tonnage.
 The sail number "2" was painted in black on her mainsail to distinguish her from other pilot-boats.